ChrisWhealy/DistributedSystemNotes/Lecture 6.md

 `Bob` delivers the message and discovers that it is not to his liking.
 But, since `Bob` has the emotional maturity of an eight-year-old, he fails to realise that soap and water will work far better than trading insults; so, he resorts to sending his own broadcast message back to `Alice` and `Carol`

-In delivering this message, `Bob` examines the vector clock of the incoming message and discovers that its is less than his only by the counter in `Alice`'s position.
-This is to be expecetd, since the message came from `Alice`.
-He therefore uses the received vector clock to update updates his own vector clock, and then increments his position in the new vector clock value.
+In delivering this message, `Bob` examines the vector clock of the incoming message and discovers that its less than his, but only by the counter in `Alice`'s position.
+This is to be expected, since the message came from `Alice`.
+He therefore uses the received vector clock to update updates his own vector clock, and then increments his position in the vector clock.

-Since this is a broadcast message, it is treated as a single send event, so the same vector clock value of `[1,1,0]` is sent to both `Alice` and `Carol`.
+Since a broadcast message is treated as a single send event to multiple recipients, the same vector clock value of `[1,1,0]` is sent as part of the messages to both `Alice` and `Carol`.

 ![Ensure Casual Delivery 2](./img/L6%20Ensure%20Casual%20Delivery%202.png)